OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

     6. LLG - None.
     7. JT - PR and I were having thoughts about how to gather the requirements for the analysis that we asked the TC to do.
 We propose to send DW to Athens for a few days to work with European Dynamics.
 We would like BS to be there as well, to improve the quality of the outcome.
 We were also wondering if NWS and MFI would want to participate?
         1. WQ - What is this about?
         2. JT - The cost estimates for building the v5 architecture, based on the Options 1 and 4 we discussed earlier.
-We're looking for suggestions as to how we can quickly feed the requirements to European Dynamics so they can provide these estimates in time for the June SC.
+We're looking to quickly feed the requirements to European Dynamics so they can provide these estimates in time for the June SC.
         3. WQ - Ok.
         4. MDA - Yes, MF will send BS.
         4. PR - We recognize that the cost of attending in person would be difficult, especially for BoM and KMA, so we're proposing this as a first-cut, which we all review and refine later.
         5. MDA - Ok, yes, it's a good idea.
             - PR/DW/BS/NM - [Action-SC-2017-38 Revise SoR](https://github.com/OpenWIS/openwis-documentation/issues/209)
 18. **Summary of recommendations to the Board**
-	  1. PR
+	  1. PR - recommendations:
+        1. Add a partner contract termination clause, Rule 5.13 - pull request #146: [amendment to TITLE 5 adding partner contract termination clause](https://github.com/OpenWIS/openwis-documentation/pull/146)
+        2. Update Rule 6.3 [after table]: An Associate Partner may, by mutual consent with the Association, substitute an agreed in-kind contribution for the Annual Contribution fee of €10,000 - pull request #147: [updated rule 6.3 to allow in-kind contributions by associate partners](https://github.com/OpenWIS/openwis-documentation/pull/147)
+        3. No additional funding required this year.
+        4. An annual budget provision of €10,000.
 19. **Closure of the meeting**
 	  1. JT - So, we've agreed an ad-hoc SC meeting on 8th June 2017.
 Draft agenda:
         1. Review the costed proposals from the TC on the work plan.